zadium/parachute/README.md

 ## Inworld usage

+Go to the sky, fly, jump, after a few second you will do skydiving, click on the hud icon to open parachute, or wait till 400m for auto open
+Press Up, Left, Right to control direction
-Click double on arrow up for push turbo speed
+Press double on Up key for push forward turbo speed

 ## Customize